 Periods of rest throughout the day are essential as well.
 Lying down is preferred, the semi-supine position is second best, sitting down is third.
 Closing the eyes saves a lot of nerve energy by eliminating the need for processing visual inputs.
 Directing one’s attention to the breath brings natural calm, and when extended with continuity, brings feelings of peace, clarity and well-being.
 Even a few minutes, a couple of times a day, can significantly increase one’s ability to express energy.

 Best cellular fuel – Sufficient rest and sleep assure we have the required nerve energy to orchestrate the creation and use of chemical and kinetic energy with efficiency and precision.
 The caloric fuel that our activities run on comes from the foods we eat, which are first digested and then oxidised as usable energy.
-Glucose is the body’s preferred fuel source and it is most easily derived from simple sugars.
-The most natural, bioavailable and healthy source of simple sugars is fruit.
-Hence, fruit is the ideal source of energy for the human constitution.
+Nowadays, for many, glucose has become the body’s preferred fuel source.
+It is far too readily available in the form of simple and processed sugars.
+The most natural, bioavailable and healthy source of simple sugars is fruit but this does not make it our optimal fuel choice.

 Exercise – Sleep and rest assure an abundance of nerve energy.
-Exceptional raw materials supplied by a diet of fruits, nuts, succulent greens and selected seeds provide the required fuel.
+Exceptional materials supplied by a diet consisting primarily if not exclusively of raw meat and fish easily provides the required fuel.
 Regular physical and mental exercise develops the infrastructure – the capacity to utilise fuel and produce energy effectively and efficiently.
 Just like an Olympic athlete trains regularly in preparation for the games, so does the healthy and successful person train their physical and mental faculties with regular exercise that stretches them beyond their current limits.
 Vigorous exercise, like high-intensity training and challenging mental feats like a game of chess or go, or a brain training application are excellent ways of developing physical and cognitive strength.

 Attitude – Last, but not least one’s attitude towards life, in the broadest sense, influences one’s ability to enjoy and put to use vast amounts of energy.
 Seeing life as an opportunity to express one’s creative potential for the betterment and welfare of humanity and planet Earth as a whole gives a sense of purpose and direction.
 Such a noble aspiration supplies the internal drive to develop oneself into a powerhouse for expressing one’s innate divine impulse for meaningful creation.